Rotational elasticity and couplings to linear elasticity: Statement of the static problem

-This trace-free symmetric piece is closely related to the so-called $Q$-tensor of the Landau-de Gennes theory of uniaxial nematic liquid crystals, see~\cite{Ball:2008,Majumdar:2010}.
-The $Q$-tensor is symmetric, traceless and in addition has two equal eigenvalues.
+The piece ${\bf K}_{ijk}^{\!(3)}$, which has 5 independent components, is closely related to the so-called $Q$-tensor of the Landau-de Gennes theory of uniaxial nematic liquid crystals, see~\cite{Ball:2008,Majumdar:2010}.
+The $Q$-tensor is symmetric and traceless, thereby having 5 independent components.
+However, in addition the $Q$-tensor has two equal eigenvalues.
 The elastic energy density in this theory is based on elastic invariants constructed from the irreducible components of the first partial derivatives of $Q$.
-In our model this corresponds to $\partial^2 {\bf O}$, the second partial derivatives of ${\bf O}$.
+In our model this corresponds to $\partial^2 {\bf Q}$, the second partial derivatives of ${\bf Q}$.
 Therefore, our general potential energy~(\ref{eqn_gen1}) is sufficiently wide to cover a large variety of materials.

 A natural starting point would be to consider a functional of the type